emwalker/reactions/README.md

 ======

-This project is intended to hold a set of tools for those interested in exploring different reaction pathways.
+This project is intended to hold a set of tools for those interested in exploring different reaction pathways that might be involved in LENR.
 Currently `scripts/reactions.py` is the only tool available.

 # Requirements